 Most hospitality organisations whether hotels or restaurants use standard operating procedures which differ from establishment to establishment.
 The focus of learning here is understanding key aspects and best practices required from preparation to end in providing a professional and comprehensive sequence of service.
 This involves not only the practical serving skills but also teamwork with colleagues and customer service in ensuring customer needs are met in a professional and timely manner.
 Upon completion learners will be able to carry out the necessary knowledge and skills to prepare, carry out and complete full sequence of service.

-Unit 4: Beverage: knowledge and Service (4 ECTS)
+Module 4: Beverage Knowledge and Service (4 ECTS)

 The purpose of this unit is to provide learners with knowledge of beverages, their characteristics, origins and different styles as well as developing knowledge about their production methods.
 It is important that learners also have an understanding of legislation affecting the sale of alcoholic beverages and the consequences of non-compliance.